Installations of Acrylic Walk In Tubs – Environmentally Friendly Accessible Tiled Showers

 Fill Time – Its easy to accurately find out how long it will take to fill a walk in tub.

-First you need to figure out the flow rate per minute your getting from your tub spout.
+Fill time has to do with your homes water pressure and flow rate per minute.
+It has very little to do with the walk in tub your considering or its faucets.
+So the first thing you need to figure out the flow rate per minute your getting from your tub spout.
 Begin by getting your hands on a stop watch.
 Then run the hot water from your tub spout with as much volume as possible.
 Then add cold water until your at bath water temperature.
 Slide the largest graduated measuring bucket you can under the tub spout and time how long it takes to fill.
 Here’s an example using a 4 US gallon pale.
 (4 divided by 47 seconds fill time = .085 gallons per second X 60 seconds = 5.10 gallons per minute).
 The most common sizes of walk in tubs hold 45 – 65 US gallons, but there are larger models.
 Using the example above.
 If you were to fill a 45 gallon tub at a flow rate of 5.10 gallons per minute it works out to (45 gallons divided by 5.10 gallons per minutes = 8.82 minutes).
 The average household flow rate from a tub spout is usually between 4-7 gallons per minute.

 Flow rate is dependent on a number of factors.
 Your home’s water regulator setting.
 The size, type and age of your home’s water lines.
 If you use a tank less hot water heater.
 All these can effect flow rate per minute and it will vary from home to home.